 It’s safe to say that states need money to operate, and even “low-tax” states will find creative ways to get taxpayer funds into their coffers.
 That’s the case with Florida and Georgia, the two states that impose an intangible tax on a mortgage.
 This tax is calculated on a mortgage’s loan amount and is similar to a real estate transfer tax charged in other states.

-Up until 2007, Florida imposed an intangible tax on all sorts of investments.
+Up until 2007, Florida imposed an intangible tax, also referred to as a Florida stamp tax, on all sorts of investments.
 It was often referred to as “the wealth tax,” since affected taxpayers held stocks, bonds and other financial instruments.
 That part of the intangible tax was repealed that year, but the one-time intangible tax on mortgages remains.
-As of 2017, that rate was 0.2 percent, or $2 per each $1,000 of the mortgage amount.
+As of 2018, that rate was 0.2 percent, or $2 per each $1,000 of the mortgage amount.
 The tax payment is due within 30 days of the recording of the instrument and is paid to the circuit court’s clerk in the county in which it was recorded.

 If a mortgage is recorded to correct a defect in the original note, the intangible mortgage tax is not charged.
 In addition, the sale of property owned by any state entity or non-profit organization is not subject to the intangible mortgage tax, nor is any property relating to telecommunications facilities for the public’s use.